A-Kshitij-S/virus-scanner-project/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute this software as long as the license terms are met.

 ## Notes

 - This project is built for educational and demonstration purposes only.
 - You must have a VirusTotal API key to use scanning features.
 - File contents are not stored—only metadata (filename and results) is saved in the scan history.